 Similar to how beer is brewed, Mycodev grows large amounts of fungus via a submerged fermentation process.
-From there they extract the chitosan, which is sold in powder form.
+From there they extract chitosan, which is sold in powder form.

 Brown co-founded Mycodev three years ago with his business partner, CEO Brennan Sisk.
-Both are New Brunswick natives and the duo is thrilled to be seeing entrepreneurial success right in their home province.
+Both are New Brunswick natives and the duo is thrilled to be seeing entrepreneurial success in their home province.

 ONB: Let’s start with a bit more detail on chitosan.
 Exactly what applications does it have?

 Brown: Chitosan is used in a wide range of applications such as cancer and genetic therapies, wound healing, contact lenses, and nasal sprays.
-We’re strictly an ingredient manufacturer; we focus on having the highest purity chitosan on the market.
+We’re strictly an ingredient manufacturer and focus on having the highest purity chitosan on the market.
 One of the key benefits of our chitosan is that it’s a non-animal product.
-The majority of the chitosan produced today still comes from crustacean shells like those of the shrimp and crab.
+The majority of chitosan produced today still comes from crustacean shells like those of the shrimp and crab.
 There are inherent problems with this chitosan, such as the potential for shellfish allergens.
 There could also be issues with heavy metals commonly found in seafood like arsenic and mercury.

 ONB: How did the idea come about?
-What was it that sparked Mycodev’s creation?

 Brown: I had just moved back to New Brunswick after graduating from the University of Alberta in Edmonton.
 I first started thinking about chitosan out west as part of a science competition held by MIT.
-I learned about the chitosan market, what it’s used for, and issues surrounding today’s medical supply of chitosan.
+I learned about the chitosan market, what it’s used for, and issues surrounding today’s medical supply of it.

-I knew that fungus was another source but nobody had thought of large-scale fermentation of fungus for the purposes of chitosan extraction.
+I knew fungus was another source but nobody had thought of large-scale fermentation of fungus for the purposes of chitosan extraction.